fhunleth/merge-squashfs/README.md

 appending to archives.
 This allows for the addition of files, but not the replacement of files already in the archive.
 You may ask why you can't just `unsquashfs` the archive, replace the files and `mksquashfs`.
-Well, you can, but if you're running on a platform that lacks `fakeroot` and `fakechroot`, maintaining permissions, ownership, and special files requires more work.
+Well, you can, but if you're running on a platform that lacks `fakeroot`, maintaining permissions, ownership, and special files requires more work.
 This script does the more work.

+Post-script: It is looking like I may get `fakeroot` on all of the platforms that I need to merge squashfs archives.
+If that's the case, it is likely that this script can be simplified so much that it is no longer needed. :)

 ## Installation